 A lot of us have been in the depression pit for a long time.
-But even for those who’ve never been depressed: Coronavirus is sending everyone into an unprecedented pit of despair!
+But COVID made it so that everyone can understand the concept, even if not actively experiencing it.

 There are many ways to overcome depression, and you’ll definitely eventually figure out a routine that works.
 But what do you tell yourself when you need to feel better now?
-Or when you already had a routine, and COVID ruined it?
+What can you do if you’re stuck in a bottomless depression pit?

 For those of us who have been at war with depression, we know all too well that feeling ok is easier said than done.